 The Product—Validated Learning Board

 With your strategy and risks documented, you are now ready to move on to experiments.

-Question: How does one create a card for a product prior to conducting problem and solution interviews?
+Question: How does one create a card for a product before conducting problem and solution interviews?

 The product card is just a placeholder for the idea you plan to implement.
-All you need is a label to identify the idea or concept (which you can change later).
-It doesn’t pre-suppose a solution definition or commitment to build it.
+You only need a label to identify the idea or concept (which you can change later).
+It doesn’t presuppose a solution definition or commitment to building it.
 The only time one could potentially struggle to find a suitable name is if they were randomly fishing for ideas to go implement.
-But even there one could call this product: “Random idea fishing expedition”.
+But even there, one could call this product: a “Random idea fishing expedition.”

-In practice though, by the time you get to this stage you’ve already got a pretty decent inkling of problem, customer, and even possible solution.
-Instead of describing how to name your product, I should be expending more words trying to talk you out of pre-maturely naming your product — not spending precious cycles running domain name searches and designing logos for your “product”.
+In practice, though, by the time you get to this stage, you’ve already got a pretty decent inkling of the problem, customer, and even possible solution.
+Instead of describing how to name your product, I should be expending more words trying to talk you out of prematurely naming your product — not spending precious cycles running domain name searches and designing logos for your “product.”

 Question: What is a Minimum Viable Feature (MVF)?
 What is the relation to MVP?
 How does one know which one to use?

 The product card is intended to capture “a unit of product” that is delivered to customers.
 The first “unit of product” you release to customers is your Minimum Viable Product (MVP).